priyajain09/Hospital_Management_System/README.md

 -> Activate the virtual environment which you have created above.
 -> Go in the Hospital_Management_System directory.
 -> run the command

-$flask run
+>flask run

-It runs the localhost server.
+//It runs the localhost server.
 Open the link in any browser and it will display the login page of the HMS.